A Survey of Knowledge Tracing: Models, Variants, and Applications

 Exercises are the most common learning resources in learning.
-Given the inferred knowledge levels of students, one common strategy is selecting the next exercise that will best advance the student's knowledge acquisition. \citet{Desmarais2012} proposed two extensions of the original BKT model, which considered exercises' difficulties or students' multiple-attempt behaviors respectively.
+Given the inferred knowledge states, one common strategy is selecting the next exercise that will best advance students' knowledge acquisition. \citet{Desmarais2012} propose two extensions of the original BKT model, which respectively considered exercises' difficulties and students' multiple-attempt behaviors.
 These two extensions are integrated into a BKT-sequence algorithm to recommend exercises to students based on their knowledge states.
 Specifically, BKT-sequence first determines the predicted range of scores for each exercise.
-For each exercise, it then computes an expected score that the student should get to achieve mastery, which is dependent on the their current knowledge state (for instance, lower knowledge state will result in higher expected scores).
+It then computes an expected score for each exercise that the student should get to achieve mastery, which is dependent on their current knowledge state (for instance, a lower knowledge state will result in higher expected scores).
 Finally, the algorithm returns the exercise with a predicted score that is closest to that of the expected score.
 Therefore, as the knowledge state of a particular KC grows, more difficult exercises will be recommended, as harder exercises are associated with a lower predictive score.
-Experimental results have shown that students using the BKT-sequence algorithm were enable to solve more difficult exercises, obtained higher performance and spent more time in the system than those students who used the traditional approach.
+Experimental results have shown that students using the BKT-sequence algorithm were able to solve more difficult exercises, obtained higher performance and spent more time in the system than students who used the traditional approach.
 Moreover, students also expressed that the BKT-sequence algorithm was more efficient. \citet{10038578} expanded the DKVMN model \citep{zhang2017dynamic} to include the exercise's type and difficulty.
 This model is then used to assess students' knowledge state and subsequently recommends personalized exercises for each student in Ssmall Private Online Courses (SPOCs).
 They conducted a randomized controlled trial to show the proposed personalized exercise recommendation could enhance students' learning efficiency.